Caring for a Person Who Has Intellectual or Developmental Disabilities

 - Feeling angry at the person you are caring for

+Feeling overwhelmed and stressed is natural.
 These feelings are not wrong or strange.
 Because being a caregiver is so hard, some healthcare providers think of caregivers as “hidden patients.”
 If you don’t take care of yourself and stay well, you won’t be able to help anyone else.

 Talk with your family healthcare provider about your feelings.
 Stay in touch with your friends and family members.
 Ask them for help in giving care.
 Asking for help doesn’t make you a failure.